Meet Our Staff

 Before stepping into the job of Assistant Director, I served as secretary and treasurer on TPC’s board of directors.
 I am a lifelong journalist and writer and have been in recovery since 1995.
 I have been a long-time champion of 12-step and other treatments for alcoholism and substance use disorder.
 In 2020 I earned my master’s degree in Consciousness Studies from Goddard College.
 I have studied the history of alcoholism and addiction in America, and understand the importance of self-care for people in recovery, including Recovery Coaches themselves.
 I am thrilled to be working with our amazing staff and clients.

-I am in recovery and am excited to be working as a peer recovery coach and administrative assistant for Bennington Turning Point.
+I am in recovery and am excited to be working as a peer recovery coach for Bennington Turning Point.
 I bring a unique perspective to my work.
 I suffered from substance abuse disorder and mental illness on and off for many years.
 I developed a plan for recovery and worked on my mental and physical health to get me to a place of wellness.
 Working in a recovery environment every day helps me maintain that wellness.
 I truly believe recovery is possible for us all!

 ED RECOVERY COACH